For Rape Defence Lawyers Melbourne

 - An allegation of Rape is a serious matter and should not be taken lightly.
 If you find yourself in the situation where someone is accusing you of rape, it is imperative that you seek legal advice immediately.
 As experienced criminal defence lawyers, Slades and Parsons have a team of highly qualified lawyers who specialise in all forms of criminal defence, including rape defence.
 We are available for both phone and face to face contact for urgent advice.
 A solicitor from Slades and Parsons will support you throughout the process ensuring that your rights are being upheld.

 - Slades and Parsons Criminal Defence Law Firm have been providing quality and specialist legal advice representing clients in Melbourne and Victoria for over thirty five years.
 With this experience comes knowledge.
 You need to have rapport with your lawyer and know that you can trust him or her to defend your rights and liberty with conviction and perseverance.

-- If you are to be interviewed by police or have been charged with Rape then us at any time, 7 days a week for advice from one of our criminal defence lawyers.
+- If you are to be interviewed by police or have been charged with rape then us at any time, 7 days a week for advice about rape defence from one of our criminal defence lawyers.
 We represent our clients both in Melbourne and country Victoria, Magistrates, County and Supreme Court trials.